eriksjolund/podman-RestrictAddressFamilies/README.md

 $ systemctl --user start restricted-echo.socket
 ```

-## The need for a separate service for creating the user namespace
+## The need for a separate service for creating the Podman pause process

+Rootless Podman uses a pause process for keeping the unprivileged
+namespaces alive.
+When running a command such as `podman run`,
+Podman will first create the Podman pause process if it's missing.
+This is the case for
+rootless Podman.
+When running as root there is no need for a Podman pause process.

-Let us consider the situaition when systemd starts the systemd user services for
+Let's consider the situaition when systemd starts the systemd user services for
-a user directly after a reboot.
+an unprivileged user directly after a reboot.
 If lingering has been enabled for the user
 (`loginctl enable-linger <username>`) and the user is not logged in, the first
-started Podman systemd user service will notice that the Podman user namespace is missing
+started Podman systemd user service will notice that the Podman pause process is missing
 and will thus try to create it.
 This normally succeeds, but when RestrictAddressFamilies
-is used together with rootless Podman it fails.
+is used together with rootless Podman, creating the Podman pause process fails.

 The reason is that using RestrictAddressFamilies in an unprivileged systemd user service
 implies [`NoNewPrivileges=yes`](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#NoNewPrivileges=),
 which prevents __/usr/bin/newuidmap__ and __/usr/bin/newgidmap__ from running with elevated privileges.
-Podman executes __newuidmap__ and __newgidmap__  to set up the user namespace.
+Rootless Podman needs to execute __newuidmap__ and __newgidmap__  when setting up the user namespace.
 Both executables normally
-run with elevated privileges, as they need to perform operations not available to an unprivileged user.
+run with elevated privileges as they perform operations not available to an unprivileged user.
-These capabalities are
+The extra capabilities are

 ```
 $ getcap /usr/bin/newuidmap